victorock/ansible-role-eos-mlag/docs/tasks/interfaces.md

 This function/method perform configuration of MLAG interfaces on EOS devices, adopting the basic datamodel (`mlag_config`) specified by `ansible-network.mlag`.

-The datamodel specification has an extension to accomodate platform-specific specifications in `eos_mlag_setup.extension`.
+The datamodel specification has an extension to accomodate platform-specific specifications in `eos_mlag_config.extension`.

 ## Function Parameters (Specs)